 - The market for AI in testing was estimated to be worth USD 426.1 million globally in 2023 and is expected to grow at a compound annual growth rate (CAGR) of 16.9% to reach USD 2 billion by 2033.

 - AI can automate many aspects of testing; experienced testers are still essential for guiding the AI, especially in tackling complex edge cases.
-By leveraging AI in testing tools, testers may focus less on repetitive tasks and more on crucial problem-solving, which leads to faster software releases and higher-quality outcomes.
+By leveraging AI in testing tools, including visual testing capabilities, testers may focus less on repetitive tasks and more on crucial problem-solving, which leads to faster software releases and higher-quality outcomes.

 {{cta-image}}